HHSAPCompSci2020/capstone-project-sar/SAR/doc/README.txt

 	 * An ability/obstacle status bar offers the user a visual representation of their abilities visually laid out for the user to easily know what to click.
 The status bar also informs the user of the availability of their resources
-	 * An end screen that marks the completion of the program, popping up at the last developed level.
-The end screen either displays a victory or defeat and prompt the user to quit

 Features List
 	Must-have Features:
-	[These are features that we agree you will definitely have by the project due date.
-	A good final project would have all of these completed.
-At least 5 are required.
-	Each feature should be fully described (at least a few full sentences for each)]
 	 * A computer avatar with ‘lives’
 		 - This would provide a way for the avatar to be ‘injured’ and ‘die’.
 		   When the avatar reaches zero lives, the avatar ‘dies’ and the player wins.